pacificclimate/scip-backend/README.md

 ## Installation for development

-The SCIP backend uses `poetry` to manage virtual environments and package installation.
-Once you have `poetry` installed you can clone this repository and set up the virtual environment with `poetry`:
+The SCIP backend uses [Poetry](https://python-poetry.org/) to manage virtual environments and package installation.
+Once you have Poetry installed and this repository cloned, you can use Poetry to set up and manage the virtual environment:

 ```bash
 $ git clone http://github.com/pacificclimate/scip-backend